User:

 Global climate change is altering Alaska's ecosystems.
 What do you know about changes in your environment?
 What can you do to help address the growing number of environmental issues that affect your local community?

-Length: 3m 58s
+Video: 3m 58s

 Throughout history, Earth's climate has experienced natural changes.
 Recently, however, global climate has been changing at a rapid rate.
 Over the past few decades, Earth's temperature has increased significantly.
 In the Arctic, climate change is happening at an even faster pace and is causing observable changes in the environment.

-As you work through the rest of this activity, you can refer to the Glossary of Alaska Native and Western Science Terms PDF Document.
+As you work through the rest of this activity, you can refer to the Glossary of Alaska Native and Western Science Terms Document.
 Download and print the document and keep it on hand as you complete the activity.

-Length: 1m 56s
+Video: 1m 56s

 Scientists observe and study the natural environment to increase understanding of how it functions.
 In this video, Alaskan students gather field data about lake ice and snow conditions.
 These students learn about the process of Western scientific research and take part in the collection of valuable data that contributes to the building of scientific knowledge.